 - 404(c) diversification requirements – plan fiduciaries want to pick a fund lineup that meets ERISA section 404(c) diversification requirements.
 Why?
 Because when all 404(c) requirements are met, plan fiduciaries are relieved of liability resulting from participant investment losses.

 - To qualify for 404(c) relief, a fund lineup must include at least 3 core options with materially different risk and return characteristics.
 Generally, a lineup that includes equity (stock), fixed income (bond), and capital preservation (money market or stable value) funds satisfies this requirement.

 - A 401(k) fiduciary can pick additional funds, but they are not obligated to do so to meet ERISA diversification requirements.

 - Index funds as a benchmark for fund selection.
 For decades, actively-managed mutual funds were the most popular type of investment used by 401(k) plans.
 Actively-managed mutual funds employ portfolio managers to attempt to select stocks that beat market benchmarks like the Standard & Poor’s 500.

 Recently, however, passively-managed index funds have grown increasingly popular.
 In contrast to actively-managed funds, Index funds try to track (not beat) the performance of a particular market benchmark—or "index"—as closely as possible.
 Generally speaking, index funds are less expensive than actively-managed funds.

-I like to consider index funds a baseline for 401k investments – participants should never earn less than index fund returns.
+I like to consider index funds a baseline for 401(k) investments – participants should never earn less than index fund returns.
 Further, fiduciary liability can result if high-priced actively managed funds underperform their lower-priced index fund counterparts.
-An example of a low-cost index fund lineup can be found here.
+Click here to view an example of a low-cost index fund lineup.